 But for the little remnant of Israel who trust in the Lord and hold fast to the many Messianic promises, the words of Zephaniah should be an encouragement, for despite all the wickedness and evil that is manufactured by sinful men, and the fires of God's wrath that will come upon the whole earth, he writes that God will one day remove His hand of judgement from His chosen nation - and as King of Israel, will live among His people, calm them in His love, and rejoice over them with singing.

 As members of Christ's Body, there is much that we can learn from the book of Zephaniah for we are equally precious in His sight.
 But let us be careful not to fall into ungodly ways, become arrogant in our attitudes, fearful of the world's evil, or reliant on our own resources - our wealth, status, intellect, or strength.
 May we trust His Word and recognise His mercy towards us, day by day, for it is new every morning - great is His faithfulness.

 Heavenly Father, what a gracious God You are and full of mercy, for although Your people broke their covenant, rebelled against You, and became an idolatrous nation, You purposed in Your heart to fulfil all the promises You made to their fathers in the wilderness.
-Thank You that You are not only a God of love and mercy but also a God of justice, judgement, and a consuming fire Who will one day rid this fallen world of all the evil that has been perpetrated against You and against Your people.
-Thank You that in wrath You have promised to remember mercy and that Your goodness and grace is new every morning.
-Great is Your faithfulness and I love You Lord.
-In Jesus' name I pray, AMEN.
+Thank You that You are not only a God of love and mercy, but also a God of justice, judgement, and a consuming fire Who will one day rid this fallen world of all the evil that has been perpetrated against You and against Your people.
+Thank You that even in wrath, You have promised to remember mercy.
+Your goodness and grace are new every morning, great is Your faithfulness and I love You, Lord.
+In Jesus' name, AMEN.